Library / Media Center - Tobey

 In the library, we find great books, magazines and websites to use for learning and pleasure.
 We learn how to access, use and present information safely and accurately.
 We work with our classroom teacher and Mrs. Negri on projects that extend what we are studying in the classroom.

 Materials are checked out for a 2-week time period.
-Students may renew their materials for another 2 weeks if they are still needed.
-Children must bring the book that they wish to renew into the library in order to renew it.
+Students may renew their materials for another week if they are still needed.

 Students are not charged overdue fines; however their borrowing privileges may be suspended or restricted until the overdue materials are returned.
 If a book is lost or damaged, a replacement fee will be charged.

-Classrooms also often have the opportunity to come to the library and engage in lessons cooperatively taught by the media specialist and the classroom teacher that enrich and support classroom curriculum with library resources.
+Classrooms also have the opportunity to engage in lessons cooperatively taught by the media specialist and the classroom teacher that enrich and support classroom curriculum with library resources.

 Activities and Events

 The library program provides many services to your child all year long including:

 - promoting the very best of children's literature